 He is a keen cook (his wife would use the word ‘messy’ but that’s another story) and is the inventor of Squeaky Cheese Curry.
 He particularly loves food from South East Asia and is on a life-long quest to create the perfect satay sauce.
 His food blog is at The Fayre of the Courts and has recipes.

 His favourite books include Barabara Hambly’s Darwath Trilogy, The Master and Margarita by Mikhail Bulgakov and any of John Le Carre’s George Smiley books.
 He is a big fan of Robert Crais and the Elvis Cole series and loves all the Janet Evanovich, Stephanie Plum novels.
 He believes Sir Terry Pratchet’s knighthood is richly deserved.

 Mike draws his inspiration from the richness of English folklore and from the history and rituals of the UK.
 The Courts of the Feyre is a series that follows the adventures of Niall and Blackbird as Niall discovers a world of dark magic and strange creatures hidden in plain sight.

-The first three books in the series, Sixty-One Nails, The Road to Bedlam and Strangeness and Charm are available now worldwide.
-Each book is a complete story in itself and may be read independently, though they are probably best enjoyed in sequence.
-The final book in the series, The Eighth Court, is published in 2013.
+All four books in the series, Sixty-One Nails, The Road to Bedlam and Strangeness and Charm and the final book in the series, The Eighth Court, are available from all good bookshops worldwide.
+Each is an individual story, but they are best enjoyed in sequence.